 Not too long after, the Coffee Review Scale was independently developed in 1997 and became integral in the SCAA’s objectivity in determining what qualified as “specialty coffee.”
 The scale evaluates individual elements of a coffee on a grading scale from 1 - 10, including aroma, flavor, aftertaste, acidity, body, balance, sweetness, uniformity, clean flavor, and overall performance.
 The composite total of these attributes then determines a coffee’s score out of 100.
 The SCAA quickly adopted this scoring method and declared that for a coffee to be deemed “specialty,” it must score between 80 and 100 points.
 To officially score a coffee, you must pass several rigorous sensory exams to become what’s known as a Q-grader.

-As previously mentioned, Schuil is proud to exclusively offer specialty coffee, from our flavored options, to our deepest, darkest roasts.
-What’s more, we have 2 licensed Q-graders on staff (one being the youngest in the world!), to ensure that we offer the best coffees at the best value to our customers.
+As previously mentioned, Schuil is proud to exclusively offer specialty coffee, from our flavored options to our deepest, darkest roasts.
+What’s more, we have two licensed Q-graders on staff (one being the youngest in the world!) to ensure that we offer the best coffees at the best value to our customers.
 For some more context on how coffee is scored, you can take a look at SCA’s official scoring document.

-Now through March 31st, you can receive$15 off all specialty coffee orders of $75 to be shipped to your home!
+Now through March 31, 2022, you can receive$15 off all specialty coffee orders of $75 to be shipped to your home!